 Specifies the type of preconditioner used in the PCG algorithm.
 Three types of preconditioners are implemented and are defined explicitly in Sec.
 7. The sp preconditioner is a default one performing consistently the best among the preconditioners considered.
 The at preconditioner is less efficient in decreasing the number of CG iterations needed for convergence.
 However, it has negligible memory requirements and more favorable scaling properties, albeit with a large prefactor.
 The ss preconditioner represents a middle ground between the sp and at preconditioners both in terms of the efficiency and memory requirements.

-# Gaussian smearing options
+Gaussian smearing options

+sigma

-sigma Width of the Gaussian smearing in hartree.
+Width of the Gaussian smearing in hartree.
 See ref.
-[131] for more information.
-Note, that [131] uses eV as the unit for the width of the desnue Specifying desnue along with sigma forces occupancy leading to the number of unpaired electrons equal to desnue.
+[132] for more information.
+Note, that [132] uses eV as the unit for the width of the Gaussian smearing.

-Gaussian smearing.